AlfaSierra92/GraphQL06/GraphQL.md

 To try out, you can clone the repository and build and run the project inside IntelliJ IDEA by launching the command `mvn run` in the project root folder.

-You can also containerize with Docker and run the microservices by launching, consecutively, the commands:
+You can also containerize with Docker and run the microservices by launching, consecutively, the commands (always in the project root folder):
 1. `mvn clean` (useful in the case of a new build)
 2. `mvn package` (in order to create the jar files)
-3. `docker compose up --build -d` (to build and run the containers)
+3. `docker compose up --build -d` (to build and run the containers).
-4. `docker compose down` (to stop the containers).

 Then, you can make requests to the endpoint as described above in the **Request** section.